SportsMonkie.com

 Post-Lamba (1998)Increased awareness of fielder protection at close positions

-Post-Hughes (2014)Accelerated helmet certification standards; neck guard promotion
+Post-Hughes (2014)BS7928:2013 helmet certification enforced; neck guards mandated

 A Sport’s Obligation

 Nearly every rule change in cricket safety traces back to a specific death, which says something uncomfortable about how the sport tends to learn.
 The improvements are real, but they came late for the players named here, and the responsibility to protect cricketers at every level, not just internationals, hasn’t gone away just because the helmets got better.
+Cricket is not alone in this pattern — for how football, motorsport, boxing, and other sports have responded to fatalities during competition, see our list of athletes who died on the field.

 Frequently asked questions